richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.de173.com/carlos-miguel-allende-carl-allen/](https://www.de173.com/carlos-miguel-allende-carl-allen/)
 *   [https://www.de173.com/the-varo-edition/](https://www.de173.com/the-varo-edition/)

-Note: The timing of the Philadelphia experiment rumor coming out four years after Brown’s proposal of Project Winterhaven and months after Wright-Patterson’s examination of Winterhaven is curious.
+>**_Note_**: The timing of the Philadelphia experiment rumor coming out four years after Brown’s proposal of Project Winterhaven and months after Wright-Patterson’s examination of Winterhaven is curious.

 **(PUBLIC DOMAIN)** - April 1956 — Author Morris K. Jessup states he received two strange letters from an alleged Carlos Miguel Allende who claims the USS Eldridge or the USS Engstrom were subject to an experiment at the Philadelphia Navy Yard.
 Allende claims he witnessed it, and the ship and its crew became invisible temporarily, before experiencing side effects.
 Allende later tells APRO the “Philadelphia Experiment” was a hoax, but then states the CIA “coerced” him into saying it was a hoax.